Rakeela/dragora-notes/2021-3-20-Fifty-Fifth.md

 I'm not too hard to convince.
 The hardest part for me is being like, "Why tomorrow?"
 I didn't actually ask that, because I don't urgently need more energy today for anything.
 I'll have plenty of work to do tomorrow, but I can just keep being exhausted now.

+---
-Switching my 'off' days generally to Friday and Saturday was requested so that I'd be more energetic on the weekends.
-I pointed out that I have tests on Sunday and eating then could have the biggest impact on my productivity, so moving my fasting days to Saturday and Sunday was decided on.
+I asked "Why tomorrow?" and Kistaro explained that switching my 'off' days generally was requested so that I'd be more energetic on the weekends.
+This was initially proposed as Friday-Saturday, but I pointed out that I have tests on Sunday and eating then could have the biggest impact on my productivity, so we've decided to move my 'feasting' days to Saturday and Sunday.
+At least while my coursework continues to assign tests on Sunday, I will take to eating only on weekends, and fasting during weekdays.

 ---
 Is this going to result in my having only one day off from fasting this week?  ...no way.
 I've been saving a Nerds Rope from Valentines' day, and I'm going to eat it.